Censorship by TikTok: Politics

 In March 2020, internal documents leaked to The Intercept revealed that moderators had been instructed to censor political speech in livestreams, banning those who harmed "national honor" or who broadcast streams about "state organs such as police".
 In response to censorship concerns, TikTok's parent company hired K&L Gates, including former U.S. Congressmen Bart Gordon and Jeff Denham, to advise it on its content moderation policies.

+Reporting on these incidents has been cited by journalists and researchers as contributing to broader concerns about how TikTok’s moderation policies affect political expression on the platform.

 In June 2020, The Wall Street Journal reported that some previously non-political TikTok users were airing pro-Beijing views for the explicit purpose of boosting subscribers and avoiding shadow bans.
 Later that month, The Times of India reported that TikTok was shadow banning videos related to the Sino-Indian border dispute and the China–India skirmishes.
 In July, the company announced that it was pulling out of Hong Kong in response to the Hong Kong national security law.

-ByteDance and TikTok said their early guidelines were global and aimed at reducing online harassment and divisiveness when the platforms were still growing.
+ByteDance and TikTok said their early guidelines were global and described as aiming to reduce online harassment and divisiveness when the platforms were still growing.
 They have been replaced by versions customized by local teams for users in different regions.
 The company invited UK lawmakers to examine its algorithm.

+Following these controversies, TikTok continued to revise and enforce its moderation policies in response to political events.
 In January 2021, TikTok banned Trump-related content deemed to be inciting violence.
 On 3 February, it received praise from Russian officials due to its co-operation with them in the removal of "forbidden" content, mostly related to protests in Russia.
 A March 2021 study by the Citizen Lab found that TikTok did not censor searches politically but was inconclusive about whether posts are censored.